marmelab/react-admin/docs/Admin.md

 React-admin links are absolute (e.g. `/posts/123/show`).
 If you serve your admin from a sub path (e.g. `/admin`), react-admin works seamlessly as it only appends a hash (URLs will look like `/admin#/posts/123/show`).

-However, if you serve your admin from a sub path AND use another Router (like [`createBrowserRouter`](https://reactrouter.com/en/main/routers/create-browser-router) for instance), you need to set the `<Admin basename>` prop and the [`opts.basename`](https://reactrouter.com/en/main/routers/create-browser-router#optsbasename) of `createBrowserRouter` function, so that react-admin routes include the basename in all links (e.g. `/admin/posts/123/show`).
+However, if you serve your admin from a sub path AND use another Router (like [`createBrowserRouter`](https://reactrouter.com/en/main/routers/create-browser-router) for instance), you need to set the [`opts.basename`](https://reactrouter.com/en/main/routers/create-browser-router#optsbasename) of `createBrowserRouter` function, so that react-admin routes include the basename in all links (e.g. `/admin/posts/123/show`).

 ```tsx
 import { Admin, Resource } from 'react-admin';